Pakistan the latest left wondering how to stop Buttler

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SOUTHAMPTON, United Kingdom: How do you stop Jos Buttler?
-It was a question that was being asked again after the talented batsman’s latest One-day International hundred saw England to a 12-run win over Pakistan in the second ODI on Saturday.
+SOUTHAMPTON: How do you stop Jos Buttler?
+It was a question that was being asked again after the talented batsman’s latest one-day international hundred saw England to a 12-run win over Pakistan in the second one-day international on Saturday.

 Pakistan coach Mickey Arthur admitted he was at a loss about the best way to stop Buttler following the 28-year-old’s batting fireworks in Southampton.
 “Oh, I don’t know, I’ve just asked the bowlers actually.
 They didn’t give me an answer either,” Arthur said after Pakistan fell 1-0 behind in this five-match series.